Danny Grainger

 He started his career with the Scottish club Gretna, and thereafter played for Dundee United, St Johnstone and Heart of Midlothian in the Scottish Premier League.
-After short spells with St Mirren and Dunfermline Athletic, he returned to England to sign for his home town club, Carlisle, in 2014.
+After short spells with St Mirren and Dunfermline Athletic, he returned to England to sign for his home town club, Carlisle United, in 2014.
 He retired from playing in 2019 and was appointed as manager of Workington.

 Playing career

 Gretna

 Born in Penrith, Cumbria, Grainger began his career with Gretna, joining as a schoolboy in the summer of 2002.
 Grainger made over a dozen appearances before a loan spell with Brechin City in early 2006.

 At the start of the 2006–07 season, Grainger became a first-team regular, playing in all but a handful of Gretna's matches.
 On 27 August 2006, Grainger scored his first goal for the club in a 3–0 win over Queen of the South.
 On 11 November 2006, Grainger scored his second goal for the club in a 2–1 win over Livingston.
 Later on in the 2006–07 season, Gretna were promoted from the First Division to the Scottish Premier League.
 At the start of the 2007–08 season, Grainger became a first-team regular for Gretna's campaign in the Scottish Premier League, making 17 appearances for them before being sold.
 On 15 December 2007, Grainger made his last appearance for Gretna, in which he scored his third goal (and last in his Gretna career) in a 3–3 draw against Kilmarnock.

 Later in the 2007–08 season, Gretna struggled in the SPL and were relegated, before being formally liquidated on 8 August 2008.
 Four years on, Grainger said that he had no regret leaving Gretna, and departed because of the club's financial crisis.